PavanRangani/docs/docs/prd/family/browse-single-families.md

 #### Individuals
 - This section shows only those Individuals whose household is No.
 - Shows proper message when no Individuals available.
 - Shows `+` button to the right side of the header.
-On click, it shows 2 options: `Add Individual` & `Add Family Member`
-  - When user selects `Add Individual`, opens the add Individual dialog where user can enter new individual.
+On click, opens the add individual dialog where user can enter new individual.
-  - When user selects `Add Family Member`, opens the add Contact dialog where user can enter new family member contact.
-[See more details](../contact-company/contact-requirements.md#family-member-contact)
 - Columns
   - Name
   - Entity ID